NOW OPEN: Hospital for Endocrine Surgery, A Part of HCA Florida South Tampa Hospital

 “We have some of the most experienced endocrine surgeons, nurses and surgical support teams working in a one-of-a-kind place to create a patient-centered environment where clinical excellence is achieved with the latest technology and minimally invasive capabilities,” explained Ravi Chari, MD, president of HCA Healthcare West Florida Division.
 “This patient population will benefit greatly from this one-stop endocrine surgery care site.”

-The new hospital program includes 16 private inpatient rooms and eight operating rooms supported by 38 pre/post-surgery bays.
+The new hospital program includes 15 private inpatient rooms and eight operating rooms supported by 33 pre/post-surgery bays.
 Significant infrastructure upgrades support the thyroid, parathyroid and adrenal tumor programs, including radiology, nuclear medicine, laboratory and pathology – all with an emphasis on endocrine tumor diagnosis and treatment.
 Advanced treatments, such as radiofrequency ablation (RFA) of thyroid tumors and minimally invasive scarless robotic thyroid surgery, are also offered.
-To learn more visit HospitalforEndocrineSurgery.com.
+To learn more visit https://hospitalforendocrinesurgery.com/.

 Endocrine tumors, including thyroid, parathyroid and adrenal, can cause significant complications due to syndromes caused by excessive hormone production or malignancy.
 Tumors and cancers of the thyroid, parathyroid and adrenal glands are often identified on routine lab tests or x-ray scans performed for an unrelated complaint, injury or illness.
 Academic literature suggests that endocrine tumors are underdiagnosed in many patients, including more than 50% of parathyroid tumors and more than 75% of adrenal tumors.
 HCA Healthcare West Florida Division hospitals use technology available to assist clinicians with identifying endocrine tumors in order to provide timely, appropriate care through its Tumor Care Assure program.